Hanyaa-Technologies/Dia-by-nari-labs-Narration-model/README.md

 ## Project Overview

-This tool builds on Nari Labs' Dia text-to-speech model, a 1.6B-parameter open-source TTS model [^1].
-Dia generates highly realistic multi-speaker dialogue from transcripts and can be conditioned on example audio to control voice and tone [^2].
+This tool builds on Nari Labs' Dia text-to-speech model, a 1.6B-parameter open-source TTS model.
+Dia generates highly realistic multi-speaker dialogue from transcripts and can be conditioned on example audio to control voice and tone.
 The Gradio interface here lets users enter narration scripts (using `[S1]` / `[S2]` tags for speakers) and optional reference audio prompts.
 The input text is automatically tokenized and split into manageable chunks, and the resulting audio segments are chained together for smooth, continuous output.

 ## Key Features